 Parents need to know that there's an intense scene where Mare fights her mother's boyfriend; there is also some drinking of hard alcohol.
-The racist treatment of African-Americans during this time period is offensive (but historically accurate).
+Racist treatment of African Americans during this time period is historically accurate.
 Mare is an admirable, but by no means perfect, character.

 Fifteen-year-old Octavia and her 17-year-old sister Tali must drive across the country with their stiletto shoes-wearing, cigarette-smoking grandmother, who insists they call her by her first name, Mare.
 Neither teen is happy about it, but both are slowly drawn into Mare's stories about her own youth, when she ran away from her poor Alabama home at 16 and joined the Women's Army Corps.
 In alternating chapters, the narration switches from their road trip to Mare's first-person account of her time in training and then in service overseas with an African American WAC unit.